Rickey Henderson joins exclusive stolen base club

 “I’m a different kind of Ted Williams,” he told the Beaver County Times on March 13, 1995.
 “Ted Williams was probably the greatest hitter of all time.
 I’ll never be close to being in his class as a hitter.
 But I do one thing he didn’t, and that’s steal bases.”

 Indeed, baserunning was this Ted Williams’s specialty as he tallied 383 steals – including a Midwest League-best 74 in 1987 - during his minor league career.
 Meanwhile Henderson, who stole at least one base for all nine major league teams he played for, would go on to swipe 35 more bags for the Mets and Mariners during that 2000 campaign.
-In 2003 he finished his big league career with 1,406 steals, a record that won’t be approached for decades (the current active leader in steals, Ichiro Suzuki, enters the 2016 season more than 900 steals shy of Henderson).
+In 2003 he finished his big league career with 1,406 steals, a record that will likely stand for decades.

 Even after his big league career was over, Rickey wasn’t finished: He stole another 53 bases for the independent Newark Bears and San Diego Surf Dawgs before finally hanging up his spikes for good in 2005 at age 46.